E-wave112/eshop/README.md

 ```
 the server will be running on http://localhost:8000

-and that's it !, you are free to customize and extend any of the project or app's configs to suit your needs.
+and that's it!, you are free to customize and extend any of the project features or app's configs to suit your needs.